 \subsection{Prediction performance}

-HPO has traditionally been focusing on optimizing for predictive performance measured by a single performance metric.
-It can, however, also be beneficial to optimize multiple different prediction metrics simultaneously; particularly, if a trade-off between different metrics cannot be specified \emph{a priori}.
+HPO has traditionally focused on optimizing for predictive performance measured by a single performance metric.
+It can, however, also be beneficial to optimize multiple different prediction metrics simultaneously, in particular if a trade-off between different metrics cannot be specified \emph{a priori}.
 An abundance of prediction metrics have been defined for various ML tasks and the appropriate choice depends on the specific use case and available data and we will therefore not provide a comprehensive overview.
-Good examples for the diversity in metrics can be found for classification, one of the most widely utilized ML tasks, in Figure 3.1 of~\citet{japkowicz2011classification_evaluation} and for time series forecasting, a much more specific application, in Figure 2.3 of~\citet{SvetunkovAdam}.
+A good examples for the diversity in metrics can be found for e.g., classification, one of the most widely utilized ML tasks, in Figure 3.1 of~\citet{japkowicz2011classification_evaluation}.
 Different performance metrics may penalize prediction errors in distinct ways, and therefore prediction metrics are more or less correlated~\citep{zhou2014correlation_performance_metrics, caruana2004data}.
 These correlations have been extensively studied for some (widely used) metric pairs~\citep{huang2005using, cortes2003auc, davis2006relationship}.
 We will in the following explore the popular use case of ROC analysis as a typical example where one faces two prediction performance metrics.
 We then briefly introduce two other applications, where this is frequently the case to make the issue more tractable.